Etchmiadzin Cathedral: Independent Armenia

-In 2000 Etchmiadzin underwent a renovation prior to the celebrations of the 1700th anniversary of the Christianization of Armenia in 2001.
-In 2003 the 1700th anniversary of the consecration of the cathedral was celebrated by the Armenian Church.
+In 2000, Etchmiadzin underwent a renovation prior to the celebrations of the 1700th anniversary of the Christianization of Armenia in 2001.
+Its metal roof was replaced with stone slabs.
+In 2003, the 1700th anniversary of the consecration of the cathedral was celebrated by the Armenian Church.
 Catholicos Karekin II declared 2003 the Year of Holy Etchmiadzin.
-In September of that year an academic conference on the cathedral was held at the Pontifical Residence.

-The latest renovation of the cathedral began in 2012, with a focus on strengthening and restoring the dome and the roof.
+The most recent restoration of the cathedral began in 2012, focusing on strengthening and restoring the dome and roof.
+Its ceremonial reopening took place on September 29, 2024, with senior officials in attendance, including Prime Minister Nikol Pashinyan.
+The main benefactors, including diaspora billionaires Noubar Afeyan and Samvel Karapetyan, who had funded to the renovation, were honored by Catholicos Karekin II.

+The initial goal was to address the external structure, primarily repairing roof tiles, but significant issues with the cathedral's physical condition were subsequently uncovered.
+Critical structural elements, including columns, arches, the dome, and vaults, were found to be severely deteriorated.
+Restoration efforts employed high-quality materials, such as injection compounds, waterproofing agents, and mortar, most of which were imported from Italy.
+Additionally, the frescoes and painted surfaces, covering 2,600 square meters, were meticulously restored.
+Its 17th century cross, made of thin brass sheets and in a severely deteriorated condition, was replaced with a bronze one that closely replicates its style and size.

 Architecture

+Style

 Etchmiadzin has a cruciform plan, four free-standing piers, and four projecting apses, which are semicircular on the interior and polygonal on the exterior.
-Its roof is mostly flat, except the conspicuous central cupola with the typically Armenian conical roof on a polygonal drum and the four belfries on the apses.
+Its roof is mostly flat, except the conspicuous central cupola with the typically Armenian conical roof on a polygonal drum and the four small belfries on top of the apses.

-Although the cathedral was renovated many times through the centuries and some alterations were made in the 17th and 19th centuries, it largely retains the form of the building constructed in 483/4, especially the floor plan.
+Although the cathedral was renovated many times through the centuries and significant additions were made in the 17th and 19th centuries, it largely retains the form of the building constructed in 483/4, especially the floor plan.
 The fifth-century building is the core of the cathedral, while the stone cupola, turrets, belfry, and rear extension are later additions.
 According to Varazdat Harutyunyan, its dome was originally wooden and was replaced with a stone one in a subsequent renovation.
 Portions of the northern and eastern walls of the original building have survived.
 Alexander Sahinian argued that Etchmiadzin holds a unique position in Armenian (and non-Armenian) architecture history because it reproduces features of different periods of Armenian architecture.
 It makes the building of "immense architectural interest."
-Hewsen suggested that the design of the core of the church is a mixture of a Zoroastrian fire temple and a mausoleum of classical antiquity.
-In the West, its style has been described as Byzantine, "Armeno-Byzantine", or as "combining Byzantine influence with Romanesque style."
-Foreign visitors have called it ascetic, unostentatious, extremely austere and commanding.
+Christina Maranci has argued that its many rebuildings make it "extremely difficult to analyze."